NafeeJ/CS-1660/Course-Project/README.md

 # Course Project - Big Data Toolbox

 ## Run this project
 Below are the steps needed to run this project on your Docker Engine.
-It is assumed that you want to run on a Google Kubernetes Engine Cluster
+It is assumed that you want to run on a Google Kubernetes Engine Cluster and have Docker installed

 1. Pull Docker image
 ```